chinedufn/skeletal-animation-system/README.md

 var lowerBodyData = animationSystem .interpolateJoints(lowerBodyOptions)
 var interpolatedLowerBodyJoints = lowerBodyData.joints

 console.log(lowerBodyData.currentAnimationInfo)
 // => {lowerKeyframeNumber: 5, upperKeyframeNumber: 6}

-// You know have your interpolated upper and lower body dual quaternions.
+// You know have your interpolated upper and lower body dual quaternions (joints).
 // You can pass these into any vertex shader that
 // works with dual quaternions